-It should also be noted, that both the Parent company, "Intercontinental International R.E.I.C." and the Company, constantly evaluate the macroeconomic developments as well as the that of the current market, in order to re-evaluate and re-define their investment plan as well as the overall business strategy of the Company.
+The Parent Company "Intercontinental International R.E.I.C." and the Company constantly evaluate the macroeconomic developments, as well as the development of the current market, in order to re-evaluate and re-define the investment plan as well as the overall business strategy of the Company.